HVAC Schools in Long Island, NY – Degrees & Certifications

 A detailed list of national credentials can be viewed on the HVAC certifications page.

-In addition, HVAC workers in Long Island are required to meet all local licensing requirements before performing any related work.
+In addition, Long Island HVAC workers must meet all local licensing requirements before performing any related work.
 While there isn’t a NY state license for HVAC professionals, municipal and county-level license requirements must be followed.

 • Proof of at least seven years of experience during the past ten years